Tracks and Topics

-Research requires resources, including research labs, advanced hardware and software, skilled researchers and good support staff.
-However, financing and resources for research are not always available at universities in the Middle East and Africa region; thereby, creating barriers to research excellence.
-This track will therefore focus on creative ways to overcome the barriers of resource-poor environments and includes presentations on resource-sharing, research collaborations between differently resourced institutions, fundraising, public-private partnerships, low-cost research techniques, etc. Researchers are warmly encouraged to share their ideas and experiences in this area.
+Research requires resources to fund research laboratories, advanced hardware and software, skilled researchers and support staff.
+For a variety of reasons finance and resources for research are not always accessible at universities in the Middle East and Africa, creating barriers to research excellence.
+This track will focus on creative ways to overcome the challenges of resource-poor environments and will include presentations on resource-sharing, research collaboration, fundraising, public-private partnerships, low-cost research techniques, etc. Researchers are warmly encouraged to share their ideas and experience in these areas.

 Because science is increasingly international, the English language has dominated universities’ research output during the last few decades, often at the expense of other languages.
-Furthermore, publications in peer-reviewed journals, often based in Anglo-Saxon countries, have become the accepted norm for research output.
-This means that research published in other languages or in other media are typically ignored by the international scientific community and rankings agencies.
-This track is not only dedicated to strategies and ideas to overcome barriers in language and research culture at the institutional level.
-It is also focuses on visionary ideas about how international science and research culture will evolve in the future.
+Publications in peer-reviewed journals, often based in Anglo-Saxon countries, have become the accepted norm for research output.
+This means that research published in other languages or in other media are sometimes ignored by the international scientific community and rankings agencies.
+This track is dedicated to the consideration of strategies and ideas to overcome barriers in language and research culture at the institutional level, as well as visionary ideas about how international science and research culture will evolve in the future.

 Submissions by non-academic institutions

 Kindly note that there has been a revision in our submission policies and we will only be accepting proposals from non- academic institutions, who are track sponsors.

 If a non- academic institution would like to present a paper at our conferences, they may do so through sponsorship of a whole session (3 presentation slots) at our conferences.

 In this instance, if you would like to present a paper under Track 4, you may wish to consider a sponsorship for a session under Track 4 only.